Can Lyme Cause Weight Loss or Weight Gain?

 Your Experience Matters

-Has Lyme disease changed your weight over time?
-Share your experience in the comments—your story may help someone else feel understood and less alone.
+Has Lyme disease affected your weight?
+Share your experience—your story may help others feel less alone.

 Frequently Asked Questions